 October is many things.
 You are probably aware of Breast Cancer Awareness Month, as well as, perhaps ironically, the month-long observance of horror films and macabre.
 Something you may not know about October is that it is also National Chiropractic Health Month.
 And this lack of common knowledge is a problem.

 The lack of attention to the observance isn’t the problem.
-This designation has been assigned for the exact purpose that there is not enough attention on chiropractic health itself.
+This designation has been assigned for the exact purpose that there is not enough focus on chiropractic health itself.
 In fact, the American Chiropractic Association (ACA) is promoting a “Back to Basics” campaign this year to promote basic back health tips and practices.
 They are also taking this opportunity to inform the public about the value of a conservative approach to back pain treatment.

 Purists and religious proponents will insist around Christmastime that everyone reflect on “the reason for the season.”
 ACA has similar intentions.
 They haven’t named October as National Chiropractic Health Month for festivities’ sake.
 Chiropractic treatment is an important topic to cover because back pain is one of the most prevalent and debilitating conditions worldwide.